Conferences and Competitions

 CDE

-CDE 2024 will be held in London, Ontario, Canada.
+CDE 2024 will be held November 22nd-25th, 2024 in London, Ontario, Canada, by Western University.

 CDE aims to encourage discussion and collaboration between engineering students and professionals around the theme of diversity in engineering.
 Previously known as the National Conference on Women in Engineering (NCWIE), CDE aims to develop knowledge surrounding the variety of individuals, cultures and perspectives found within engineering communities.
 CDE further aims to instill a notion of positivity and togetherness in creating spaces that value the differences between groups of engineering students and professionals.
 Delegates will not only leave the conference with a solid understanding of the issues minorities encounter in the engineering profession, but they will also be equipped to appropriately address these issues to create a more inclusive and thriving community.